karinaahumada01/credit-risk-classification/README.md

 **Recommendation:**

 This model is recommended for use, particularly when minimizing missed high-risk loans is critical.
 However, if reducing false positives for high-risk loans is important, further adjustments may be required.

+## References

+ChatGPT and Xpert Learning Assistant were used for README outline and format, and troubleshooting errors for this project assignment.

+- OpenAI.
+(December, 2024).
+ChatGPT (GPT-4) [Large language model]. https://chat.openai.com/ Xpert Learning Assistant was used for troubleshooting errors for this project assignment.

+- Xpert Learning Assistant.
+(2024).
+Retrieved from https://bootcampspot.instructure.com/